HolyBlackCat/cpp-tutorials/tooling/articles/configuring_vsc_debugger.md

 # How to use a debugger in VSC?

 This article assumes you have some experience using a debugger (not necessarily in C++).
-If you don't, read [Debugging in a terminal](./debugging_in_terminal.md) first.
+If you don't, read [Debugging in the terminal](./debugging_in_terminal.md) first.

 ## Checking that the debugger is installed